kirenz/ds-python/_sources/docs/data.md

 ```

-Note that the usage of **data preprocessing pipelines** is considered a best practice to help avoid leaking statistics from your test data into the trained model (e.g. during cross-validation).
+Note that the usage of **data preprocessing pipelines** is considered a best practice to help avoid leaking statistics from your test data into the trained model.
 To learn more about pipelines, see section [](section:data:pipeline).

 ## Feature engineering